 Having Work Friends Makes Us More Productive According to Research

 Having friends at work can be a controversial topic for both employees and employers.
-Many workers like to keep their work and personal life separate; a lot of managers frown at the thought of too much chit-chat and think it will decrease productivity.
+Many workers like to keep their work and personal lives separate; a lot of managers frown at the thought of too much chit-chat and think it will decrease productivity.
 Read on to find out what the research says to support the idea that having work friends makes us more productive.

 What Does the Research Say?